gablans/gablans-ml/README.md

 # gablans-ml
-## Gabe Blanco - Georgia Tech University - Machine Learning
+## Gabe Blanco - Code Repo

-This is a shared Repo for Machine Learning Projects and Ideas.
-It includes the work of several lessons, supervised and unsupervised Machine Learning algorithms and approaches with examples and explanations.
+This is a shared Repo for any Projects and Ideas.
+It includes the work I've done with supervised and unsupervised Machine Learning algorithms and approaches with examples and explanations.